-- 7.29 This area is an important secondary shopping street and busy thoroughfare between the railway station and the Town Centre.
+- This area is an important secondary shopping street and busy thoroughfare between the railway station and the Town Centre.
 It is in desperate need of investment and physical modernisation.
 Improvements to the public realm and the quality of the built form along this corridor will be given great weight in the consideration of development proposals.
-Improving this area will link with and complement the already improved Station Approach. - 7.30 This policy is supported by TC Project 2.
+Improving this area will link with and complement the already improved Station Approach.
+Bringing back into use empty units with appropriate uses should be encouraged. - 7.23 This policy is supported by TC Project 2.